Sleep Apnea & Snoring Appliances in Amherst, NH

 - How are sleep apnea and my dental health related?

 How can I tell if I have sleep apnea?

 Sleep apnea can have many different symptoms.
 Some of the more common symptoms include:

 - Loud snoring, especially when lying on your back

 - Waking from sleep with a snort or a choking sound, gasping for breath

-Sleep apnea can cause many health problems, including greater risk of stroke and heart problems, memory loss, depression, and decreased sex drive.
+If left untreated, sleep apnea can cause many health problems, including a greater risk of stroke and heart problems, memory loss, depression, and decreased sex drive.
 If you think you suffer from sleep apnea, or your partner has noticed that you stop breathing while you sleep, visit your doctor.
 Sleep apnea must be diagnosed by a doctor by performing an overnight sleep study.